 Can any dog be an emotional support dog?

 Any size or breed of dog has the potential to become an emotional support dog.
+Emotional support dogs don't need special training, like service dogs, to help someone with an emotional or mental disability.
+A service animal performs tasks for someone while an emotional support dog offers comfort.
 Your pet must be well behaved around others, under your control at all times, and must not pose any threat to the health and safety of others.
 Also, though not required, it’s a good idea to get them spayed or neutered to prevent the arrival of an unexpected puppy litter, as well as any aggressive behaviors related to mating.

 To make it official, you must receive an ESA letter from a licensed healthcare provider certifying that you have a mental health condition that is improved by the presence of your pet.